The 10-Year Cultural Plan for the Pikes Peak Region

 The cultural plan’s story unfolded in the context of the COVID-19 pandemic and a racial reckoning across the United States.
 Read the story of how these historic events shaped the resulting vision.

 Watch the highlights from the release event including the vision poem, “The Time is Now“, and the Arts Vision 2030 Declarations as performed on October 27, 2021.
 Local arts personalities featured are Pikes Peak Poet Laureate, Ashley Cornelius, and the following members of the Steering Committee in order of appearance: Sarah Sheppard Shaver, Ryan Bañagale, Jodie Bliss, Cynthia Chung-Aki, Sally Hybl, Jordan McHenry, Michelle Rozell, Becca Sickbert, Ashley Cornelius, Susan Pattee, Lynne Hastings, Marc Benning, Herman Tiemens, and Chris Alvarez.
-Angela Seals, the Local Project Coordinator, and Arts Vision 2030 Co-Chairs David Siegel and Andy Vick also share important remarks.
+Angela Seals, the Local Project Manager, and Arts Vision 2030 Co-Chairs David Siegel and Andy Vick also share important remarks.

 Arts Vision 2030 Appendix